-It took the Freys three generations to complete the fortress, starting six hundred years ago with timber keeps on either bank of the river.
+The Freys have held the crossing of the Green Fork for six hundred years.
+It took them three generations to complete the bridge, after which they built timber keeps on each bank of the river.
 Since then, the Freys have grown wealthy by charging a heavy toll on all those who need to cross - a fact which irks many older or more powerful houses.
 The timber keeps have since been replaced by stone.
 These castles are what give the stronghold its name, for they are identical.
 They have high curtain walls, deep moats and a barbican and portcullis in each.
 The bridge footings rise from within the inner keeps.
-Given their strong castle, strategic location, wealth, and numbers, the Freys are one of the most powerful bannerhouses sworn to House Tully, able to raise four thousand men-at-arms.
+Given their strong castle, strategic location, wealth, and numbers, the Freys are one of the most powerful bannerhouses sworn to House Tully, able to raise four thousand men.

 A Game of Thrones

 The northern army of Robb Stark marches to the Twins, where Lord Walder Frey has gathered nearly four thousand soldiers.
 Catelyn Tully negotiates an alliance between House Stark and House Frey, with Robb promising to marry one of Walder's daughters.
 The Freys contribute one thousand mounted knights and near three thousand foot to Robb's cause.

 The army splits at the Twins, with Robb taking the horse to Riverrun and Lord Roose Bolton taking the foot to distract Lord Tywin Lannister on the east bank of the Green Fork.
 Ser Helman Tallhart remains with four hundred archers and swordsmen to bolster and ensure the loyalty of Walder's garrison.
 After being defeated by Tywin in the Battle of the Green Fork, Roose reforms the survivors at the mouth of the causeway.